Qatalum

 Qatalum is an aluminium smelter plant located in Mesaieed Industrial Area that is a joint venture between QatarEnergy and Norsk Hydro.

+History

 ABB Group was awarded with a $140 million contract by Qatalum in 2007 to construct the electrical parts of the plant.

-Inaugurated in April 2010, it was the largest aluminium plant ever launched in one step.
+Inaugurated in April 2010, it was the largest aluminium plant ever launched in one step, costing about $5.7 billion to build.
+In 2012, ABB was contracted to upgrade the plants power network for $16 million.
 Its annual capacity in September 2011 was 585,000 metric tons of primary aluminium, all to be shipped as value added aluminium casthouse products.
 A 1350 MW natural gas power plant has also been built to ensure a stable supply of electricity.
+In 2013, Qatalum and Hydro Aluminium opened a new zero energy and emissions building lab at the Mesaieed Industrial City site, for the development of aluminium cladding for carbon neutral buildings.